zktx-io/walrus/docs/book/usage/quilt.md

 |     500KB |                 2.136 WAL |          0.084 WAL |                25x |
 |       1MB |                 2.208 WAL |          0.170 WAL |                13x |

-> **Note:** The costs shown in this table are for illustrative purposes only.
-Actual
+> **Note:** The costs shown in this table are for illustrative purposes only and were obtained
-> costs may vary due to changes in smart contract parameters, network conditions, and
+> from test runs on Walrus Testnet.
+Actual costs may vary due to changes in smart contract
-> other factors.
+> parameters, networks, and other factors.
+The comparison is between storing 600 files as a single

-The table only shows the Walrus storage cost.
-Similar savings are possible for Sui gas fees.
-Storing 600 blobs as a quilt results in gas fees of 0.00725 SUI compared to 1.725 SUI when storing them as standard blobs (with `walrus store` command, with 25 blobs per command to reduce Sui computation costs), which is a savings factor of **238x**.
-These values are not affected by the blob size.
-Overall, quilt provides significant cost savings for small blobs, with the greatest benefits for blobs under 100KB where both SUI and WAL costs can be reduced by over **100x**.
+> quilt versus storing them as individual blobs in batches of 25.

 ### Organizing collections